Sending MIDI from BandHelper

 To play music from a Standard MIDI File

 - On iOS, you must first obtain a SoundFont (.sf2) file.
 Copy the SoundFont file into the app, then select it from Settings > Audio & MIDI > MIDI SoundFont File.
 You can copy multiple SoundFont files into the app, then switch between them by changing this setting.
 You can also specify different SoundFonts for individual MIDI files using the SoundFont File setting on the recording edit page after adding the MIDI file.
 The Android app uses Android's default MIDI synthesizer, so you don't need to do this step, but you can't change from the default sounds.

 - Create or obtain a Standard MIDI File (.mid) with musical content (MIDI note messages).

 - From the Songs list, create a new song, or select an existing song.

-- Click Add Recordings and select the MIDI file.
+- Click Add Recordings and select the MIDI file from BandHelper's data folder, or use the import button to copy it there.
 This links the MIDI file to the song.

 - Click the song's Recording icon from anywhere in BandHelper.
 You can pause or skip around in the MIDI file the same way you can with other recording formats.